 Yes!
 To make the sun dried tomatoes It's very similar to this process, except you'll do it for even longer until there's no moisture left in the tomato.

 It typically takes about 2-3 hours to get them to the semi dried state.
 It will take closer to 4-5 hours.
 Of course, the exact time will depend on the size of your slices.

 Use what you want the day you make them (it's hard to stop eating these sweet little pieces of heaven).
 And then you can store any that make it past that first day in the fridge or freezer.

 - For fridge storage: keep in mind that these tomatoes still have moisture inside them so if you just put them in a container in the fridge, they will get moldy after a few days.
 If you want to keep them in the fridge for longer you'll need to fully submerge them in olive oil (add some herbs if you'd like).

 - For freezer storage: I've successfully frozen containers of these slow roasted tomatoes for months.
 Layer them in a freezer-safe container (we love mason jars) and freeze.
 To defrost them, just set them out the day before you want to use them (or the morning of) and add them to your dinner at night.

 You can use these semi-dried slow roasted tomatoes in a bunch of ways...

-- Blend some up and use instead of tomato paste in this pizza sauce recipe.
+- Blend them up into dried tomato pizza sauce...or use the sauce instead of tomato paste in this pizza sauce recipe.

 - Preheat your oven to 250 (F).